jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/b.application_design_and_build.md

 </p>
 </details>

-### Create container connect interactively (GVS)
+## D.2 Create container connect interactively (GVS)
-1. Run the latest version of Ubuntu in container in interactive mode starting a bash shell and explore the/etc/os-release file as well the kernel version uname -r
+1. Run 20.04 version of Ubuntu in container in interactive mode starting a bash shell and explore the/etc/os-release file as well the kernel version uname -r
 2. Disconnect from the container without shutting it down (Detach)
 3. Reconnect to the shell created in (1)
 4. Create a new shell connecting to the container using exec, exit from the shell